jguida941/cs320-contact-service-junit/docs/CI-CD/ci_cd_plan.md

 5. ✅ Revisit workflow documentation in `README.md` once enhancements land and include the build badge.
 6. ✅ Publish per-run QA summaries in the GitHub Actions job summary (tests, JaCoCo, PITest, Dependency-Check) via `scripts/ci_metrics_summary.py`.

 Keep this plan updated as each phase lands.
-When a task completes, replace the checkbox with ✅ and add links to PRs or workflow runs for traceability.
-Once all phases are complete, summarize the final workflow in `README.md`.
+When a task completes, we replace the checkbox with ✅ and add links to PRs or workflow runs for traceability.
+Once all phases are complete, we summarize the final workflow in `README.md`.